 Häxan aka The Witches or Witchcraft Through the Ages is a 1922 Swedish-Danish silent horror feature film written and directed by Benjamin Christensen.

 Based partly on Christensen’s study of the Malleus Maleficarum, a 15th-century German guide for inquisitors, Häxan is a study of how superstition and the misunderstanding of diseases and mental illness could lead to the hysteria of the witch-hunts.
-The film was made as a documentary but contains dramatized sequences that are comparable to horror films.
+The film was made as a documentary but contains dramatized sequences that are comparable to horror film imagery.

 With Christensen’s meticulous recreation of medieval scenes and the lengthy production period, the film was the most expensive Scandinavian silent film ever made, costing nearly two million Swedish kronor.